Are you wondering where to get your taxes done?

 There are basically three major players in the tax preparation game:

-- the public accountants (CPAs and Enrolled Agents) and other traditional practitioners,
+- the full-time public accountants (CPAs and Enrolled Agents) and other traditional practitioners,

-- retail/franchise tax preparation services (i.e. H&R Block and Liberty Tax), and
+- retail/franchise tax preparation services (i.e. H&R Block and Liberty Tax), who may or may not employ tax practitioners, and

 - do-it-yourself tax software (i.e. TurboTax).